Progress on depression slow in China as stigmas persist

 Families in China have been known to lock mentally ill relatives in cages or keep them in shackles for years because they were unable or unwilling to seek help.
 A rash of high-profile stabbings by perpetrators who were reportedly mentally ill over the past decade further highlighted the dearth of mental health services.

-“Number one, it’s probably not recognized and number two, if you have these problems it’s personal, so ‘take care of it on your own,'” said Michael Phillips, a professor of psychiatry at Shanghai Jiao Tong University School of Medicine.
+“Number one, it’s probably not recognized and number two, if you have these problems it’s personal, so ‘take care of it on your own,'” said Michael Phillips, a professor of psychiatry at Shanghai Jiao Tong University School of Medicine and at Emory University in the United States.

 More than 50 million people in the world’s most populous country suffer from depression, according to the World Health Organization, which has made depression its signature issue for 2017.
 Apart from the toll on the afflicted, depression results in an estimated $8 billion in annual losses to productivity from missed work days, medical expenses and other costs, said WHO China representative Bernhard Schwartlander.